There are permanent jobs in New Zealand for good quality Aluminum Welders, and Fabricators, and for Structural steel / Site welders.

 A2: You should plan to pay about 17% tax in NZ for your basic pay, so for example, at $22/hour you will get approx $740 net after tax for a 40 hour week, or $3,200 / month Tax is taken out of your gross pay each payday.
 See http://www.paye.net.nz/calculator.html for other examples.

 Q3: What are my costs in NZ?
-A3: Housing: a room in Auckland is typically $150 per week, in a house that is shared by 3 people (3 bedroom house).
-In other parts of NZ then budget for $120/week /room.
+A3: Housing: Depends on your location.
+For a room in Auckland it is at least $150 per week, in a house that is shared by 3 people (3 bedroom house).
+In other parts of NZ then budget for $120/week / room.

 Food: $100 pw and you will need to cook your own meals.